Machita incident

-During a physical altercation, his people gained his release, and he and about 25 followers fled into the desert.
-They evaded capture until May 17, 1941,when they were found at their village.
+In the ensuing physical altercation, his people managed to free him, and he and about 25 followers fled into the desert.
+They evaded capture until May 17, 1941, when they were found at their village.
 Machita and two followers were originally sentenced to 18 months in a federal prison, but their sentences were reduced by the intervention of tribal chairman Peter Blaine.
 A late 20th-century historian described this as the "most dramatic of Indian resistance" efforts to the United States during the World War II-era.

 Background

 Pia Machita (Pi ’Am Maccuḍḍam, meaning He Has no Metate), was born around 1860 and was eighty to eighty-four years old when the trouble began.
 Known as a chief and medicine man of the Tohono O'odham tribe, he lived with his small band of about thirty people in the northwestern area of the Hickiwan District, at an isolated village called Stoa Pitk.
 The O'odham people were divided among those who followed more traditional ways, such as Machita and his band, and other bands that accepted more assimilation.
 According to tribal chairman at the time, Peter Blaine, many of the isolated villages in this district had not seen white men since the 1930s.

 Machita identified as a Mexican citizen.
 He said that he did not recognize the Gadsden Purchase of 1853, by which the United States took "control" of O'odham land.
 He considered the US an enemy and recognized neither the authority of the federal government's Indian Bureau nor of the O'odham central tribal government established under it.

 The Tohono O'odham tribe of southern Arizona was one of the last to begin assimilation.
 In the 1930s, some members had conducted non-violent resistance to the Bureau of Indian Affairs construction of water wells on the Papago Reservation, and were concerned about the loss of communal land. traditional leaders such as Machita feared that using the wells would make their people dependent on them for water; they preferred their communal methods of collecting and storing rain and spring water.
 In a 1934 meeting to discuss the Indian Reorganization Act with T.B.
 Hall, the superintendent of the Sells Indian agency, Machita said that "his people owed allegiance to Mexico."
 After the interview, Machita stopped cooperating with the Indian Bureau in regards to land conservation, inoculation of cattle, and taking of the 1940 census.

 After the Selective Training and Service Act was passed in 1940, agents of the BIA worked to draft Native American men into the armed forces.
 Machita resisted the draft and encouraged young men in his band to refuse to register.
 According to author Brad Melton, the majority of Machita's band were illiterate and therefore ineligible for the draft, but Machita was not aware of this in his resistance.

 By 1942, however, nearly 99 percent of eligible Native American men from the numerous tribes in Arizona had registered for the draft.
 The men also enlisted in the military services at a high rate.